- Vitamin B12 is needed to keep your body’s nerves and blood cells healthy.

 How much Vitamin B12 do I need every day?

 The amount of vitamin B12 you need each day, or recommended daily allowance (RDA), depends on your age.
 If you are 9 to 13 years old, you need 1.8 micrograms each day.
-If you are 14 years old or older, you need 2.4 micrograms of vitamin B12 each day.
+If you are 14 years old or older, you need 2.4 micrograms each day.

-What foods are good sources for Vitamin B12?
+What foods are good sources of Vitamin B12?

-Vitamin B12 is found naturally in animal products and is also added to certain foods.
-Good sources of vitamin B12 include:
+Vitamin B12 is found naturally in animal products and is also added to certain foods – this is called being “fortified”.
+You can meet your requirement from eating foods that naturally contain vitamin B12 or are fortified, or by taking a supplement if necessary.
+Good food sources of vitamin B12 include:

 - Fish and seafood